It can be a tricky task for startups to raise funding.

-The following definitions will help you navigate in the startup universe and to see which programs are applicable to you.
+The following definitions will help you navigate through the startup ecosystems and to see which programs are applicable to your current development stage.

 An office location which provides desks, office space and facilities (infrastructure) at a significantly reduced or low rate to startups and growth businesses.